petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 To use sub-fields in the Custom Facet, use dot notation (e.g., `fieldName.sub_field_name`).
 Examples include `assetTagNames.raw` and `title_en_US_sortable.keyword_lowercase`.
 Some [nested fields](#accessing-nested-fields) are mapped this way.

 !!! warning
     You can see sub-fields when you view the mappings in Liferay, but they are not present in the document source.
-Therefore, you cannot find these fields using the [Display Results in Document Form setting](../search-results/configuring-the-search-results-widget#inspecting-search-engine-documents) in Search Results.
+That's why, in Search Results you cannot find these fields using the [Display Results in Document Form setting](../search-results/configuring-the-search-results-widget#inspecting-search-engine-documents).

 ### Using the Search Engine's API